Cancellation of 2019/20 national curriculum assessments

-Early years foundation stage, key stage one and key stage two assessment and reporting arrangements for 2018/19
+Early years foundation stage, KS1 and KS2 assessment and reporting arrangements for 2018-19

-The STA has published the early years foundation stage, key stage one and key stage two assessment and reporting arrangements (ARAs) for the 2018 to 2019 academic year.
-See the assessment and reporting arrangements for early years foundation stage, key stage one or key stage two.
+The STA has published the early years foundation stage, KS1 and KS2 assessment and reporting arrangements (ARAs) for the 2018 to 2019 academic year.
+See the assessment and reporting arrangements for early years foundation stage, KS1 or KS2.

 Primary assessments: information and resources for 2018

-For information about primary assessments, the STA has produced a guide to help primary schools and local authorities access their online document collections for early years foundation stage, key stage one and key stage two assessments in 2018.
+For information about primary assessments, the STA has produced a guide to help primary schools and local authorities access their online document collections for early years foundation stage, KS1 and KS2 assessments in 2018.

 It will be updated throughout the year to provide information for the 2018 assessment cycle.
 You can access the guide here.

-Information for parents: 2018 key stage one and key stage two assessments
+Information for parents: 2018 KS1 and KS2 assessments

 Test security guidance

-Practical advice about keeping key stage one and key stage two tests and phonics screening check materials secure.
+Practical advice about keeping KS1 and KS2 tests and phonics screening check materials secure.

-The STA has published information about how head teachers can reschedule the key stage two tests.
-This outlines changes for the 2018/19 academic year, and information on varying test times and moving test dates, as well as the process of applying for approval from STA.
+The STA has published information about how head teachers can reschedule the KS2 tests.
+This includes changes for the 2018-19 academic year, information on varying test times and moving test dates, and the process of applying for approval from the STA.

-From the 2019 test cycle the requirement has been removed for schools to submit a notification to STA if they are administering a test on the scheduled day in multiple sittings.
+From the 2019 test cycle, the requirement has been removed for schools to submit a notification to the STA if they are administering a test on the scheduled day in multiple sittings.

 Test admin and modified admin guidance

-The key stage one and key stage two test admin guidance documents include information about planning for the tests, receiving test materials and administering the tests.
-You can access the key stage one guidance here and the key stage two guidance here.
+The KS1 and KS2 test admin guidance documents include information about planning for the tests, receiving test materials and administering the tests.
+You can access the KS1 guidance here and the KS2 guidance here.

-If you're involved in administering the key stage one and key stage two tests to pupils with hearing or visual impairments, there is modified guidance available; you can access the key stage one here and the key stage two here.
+If you're involved in administering the KS1 and KS2 tests to pupils with hearing or visual impairments, there is modified guidance available; you can access the KS1 here and the KS2 here.

-The STA has published guidance for schools about access arrangements available for pupils participating in 2019 key stage one and key stage two tests.
+The STA has published guidance for schools about access arrangements available for pupils participating in 2019 KS1 and KS2 tests.

 Some pupils with specific needs may need additional arrangements so they can take part in tests.
 Access arrangements are adjustments that can be put in place to support those pupils - head teachers and teachers must decide whether any of their pupils will need access arrangements before they administer the tests.
-Types of support include:
+Types of support include the following: